 After John Foster’s death

 On the 7th June 1836, Flora married the Rev. William Alfred Dawson, at St. James Church, Biddenham, Bedford.
-Rev. Dawson was rector of Flitwick, Bedford and the third son of Squire John Dawson, of Woodlands, Clapham.
-They had six children – born in such different places as Redruth, Great Yarmouth, Flitwick Vicarage, Clophill, and Adelaide Place, subsequently renamed 50 Adelaide Square, Bedford, and called “Flora Cottage”.
+Rev. Dawson was the third son of Squire John Dawson, of Woodlands, Clapham and Rector of Flitwick, Bedford.
+They had six children – born in different places such as Redruth, Great Yarmouth, Flitwick Vicarage, Clophill, and Adelaide Place, (subsequently renamed 50 Adelaide Square, Bedford, and called “Flora Cottage).
 Flora died in 1876 at London.

 On the 18th September 1834, Mary Amelia (Emily) married Rev. Henry Fuller, at St. James Church, Biddenham, Bedford.
 Rev. Fuller was rector of Willington (afterwards rector of Thornhaugh with Wansford, Northamptonshire).